amritagos/transport-prop/README.md

 ## Installation

+We assume the existence of a reasonable build tool-chain.
+This means on an HPC you might need something like (on `elja`) `ml load GCC`.

 ### With `micromamba` or `conda`

 To install into a `micromamba` (or `conda`) environment, please follow the following steps.
 The `Python` dependencies are inside `environment.yml`.
 Create the environment using the following command, inside the top-level directory: